The Female Microbiome by Good Health

 The microbiome by the numbers

-The past 15 years has seen an explosion in microbiome and probiotic research.
-In 2007 the United States National Institutes of Health launched a major research initiative, the Human Microbiome Project.
+The past 15 years have seen an explosion in microbiome and probiotic research.
+In 2007 the United States National Institutes of Health launched the Human Microbiome Project, a major research initiative.
 The goal was to improve understanding of the human microbiota and its role in health and disease, to develop technologies capable of detailed investigations, to create resources and databases, and to map microbial genetics and characteristics.
-Even after this massive undertaking, and thousands of recent private or publicly funded studies, we still know relatively little.
+Even after this massive undertaking and thousands of recent private or publicly funded studies, we still know relatively little.
 We are only just beginning to get a handle on the mechanisms involved in microbial communication and function in certain disease states and whether there is a causal or incidental relationship.
 Many species simply have not been studied outside of the human body because they cannot be cultured (grown in a lab).

 What constitutes a healthy microbiome?